grugnog/docker-apache-php-dev/README.md

 * *GIT_NAME*: GIT username to attach to system user
 * *GIT_EMAIL*: GIT email to attach to system user

-The user will be created with sudo rights on apachectl.
+The user will be created with sudo rights.